JSearUK/Playthroughs/README.md

 The current state of the project is: Working - not yet optimised for Best Practice, and probably buggy

+The game.zip file contains the images used by the interface

 ---

 License: This code is free to use.